 Bringing the sunshine inside

-With schools closing in the UK and the Government’s advice to stay indoors, it’s time to get a little inventive about how we can connect with nature.
+With schools closing in the UK and the Government advice to stay indoors, we need to get a little inventive about how we can connect with nature.

 20 March 2020

 It can be comforting for children (and big kids like us!) to know that while there’s uncertainty in our lives at the moment, the sun rises every day, and flowers are blooming outside.